 Check out the Workshops tab for more information on what we offer!

 Want to know more?
 Email email@example.com for more information!

 Each Classic Repertory Company production has an accompanying workshop, which can be adapted for students of all ages!
 These workshops are available to book alongside a performance, or as a stand-alone experience.

-Each season, Classic Repertory Company adapts a 19th or 20th century novel for the stage, and this year we are performing To Kill A Mockingbird.
+Each season, Classic Repertory Company adapts a 19th or 20th century novel for the stage, and in 2018-2019, we’ll be touring Animal Farm.
 Using a variety of techniques for devising and adaptation, our company members will guide your students through the process of reading a text, identifying what they believe to be the primary elements, engaging their bodies, and creating a story with a group.
 Your students will learn new modes of analyzing and understanding a piece of text, through the lens of the storyteller.
 This workshop is offered in three iterations for students of all ages!